HB-635

 Plain Language

-Operators may not operate or provide a companion chatbot to any user — not just minors — unless the chatbot has an active protocol for detecting and responding to expressions of suicidal ideation or self-harm.
-Upon detection, the system must refer the user to crisis service providers such as the 988 Suicide and Crisis Lifeline, a crisis text line, or other appropriate services.
-The standard is 'reasonable efforts' for detection.
-This is a continuous operating prerequisite — the protocol must be active at all times as a condition of operation, and failure to maintain it makes operation itself unlawful.
+Operators may not operate or provide a companion chatbot to any user (not just minors) unless the chatbot maintains an active protocol for detecting and responding to expressions of suicidal ideation or self-harm.
+Upon detection, the chatbot must refer the user to crisis service providers such as the 988 Suicide and Crisis Lifeline, a crisis text line, or equivalent services.
+This is a continuous operating prerequisite — the protocol must be active at all times as a condition of lawful operation.
+The standard is 'reasonable efforts,' providing some flexibility in implementation.

 Statutory Text